 Retail Media Networks: what they are, how they work, and why they matter in 2026

-This guide lays out the RMN landscape, how placements and data flows actually work, which networks lead, where measurement breaks, and what to fix.
-You’ll get a clear view of the trends that will define the next two years—from CTV convergence and off-site scale to better retail data collaboration.
+This guide lays out the RMN landscape, how placements and data flows actually work, which networks lead—with a side-by-side comparison of the top eight—where measurement breaks, and what to fix.

 What is a retail media network?

 A retail media network is an advertising platform operated by a retailer that leverages the retailer's first-party shopper data and owned media inventory to enable third-party brands to advertise directly to the retailer's customers.
-Unlike traditional advertising networks, retail media platforms sit at the intersection of commerce and media, allowing brands to reach consumers at the exact moment they're making purchase decisions.

 The power of a retail network lies in its unique position.
 Retailers possess data that reveals what customers actually buy, not just what they browse or click.
 This purchase data, combined with loyalty program information, browsing behavior, and demographic insights, creates highly accurate customer segments.
 When a brand advertises through a retailer's platform, it gains access to this valuable first-party data while the retailer maintains full control over customer information.